-During the end of the school year, our educators' minds are prone to wander and drift as we move through the daily tasks we need to accomplish.
+During the end of the school year, our minds are prone to drift as we move through the daily tasks we need to accomplish.

-Being present means staying focused and engaged in the here and now.
+Being present means staying engaged in the here and now.

 A 2016 study of 143 adults found evidence to suggest cultivating present-moment awareness could make it easier to cope not only with a single stressful event but also later stress on the same day as well as stressful events in the future.

-There is no doubt that craziness brings on multiple stressful events each day during the end of the school year.
+There is no doubt that there are multiple stressful events each day during the end of the school year.
 But being present can help us find that much-needed balance as we embrace these final weeks with our students.

 Make the most of the end of the school year.
-Don’t try to rush to be finished with checking off tasks or worry about what is coming next.
 Being present with your students allows you to be more optimistic and ready for the challenges ahead.